 Grace to you!

 Third, we learn from Christ the value of obedience.
 The prophecy of Isaiah 50:4-7 describes how the Messiah listens and heeds the plan of God.
-Philippians 2:6-11 situates Christ's disposition in humble obedience—a tough value for our contemporary world.
-Nonetheless, it's in obedience to God's Will that true victory of the human will is assured.
-"Speak Lord, your servant is listening” is always the best witness of the obedience of faith.
-Obedience to the will of God always, and I mean always, comes with enduring glory.
+Philippians 2:6-11 situates Christ's disposition in humble obedience.
+I know obedience is a challenging value in our contemporary world.
+Nonetheless, it's in obedience to God's will that real victory of the human will is assured.
+"Speak, Lord, your servant is listening" (1 Sam 3:10).
+Or "Here I am Lord, I come to do your will" (Heb 10:9), is the best witness of the obedience of faith.
+Obedience comes with enduring glory.

 God love you.
 God bless you.

-[Palm Sunday; Is 50:4-7; Phil 2:6-11; Mk 14:1-15:47]
+[Palm Sunday; Is 50:4-7; Phil 2:6-11; Lk 22:14-23:56]

-Father Maurice provides a daily blog of reflections based on the bible readings of the day from the Catholic liturgical calendar.
-You will find these reflections helpful for your spiritual growth, inspiration and developing your own thoughts.
-It may also be helpful for ministers in preparing their sermons for liturgical celebrations.
+Father Maurice Emelu PhD., provides a daily blog of reflections based on the Scriptural readings of the day from the Catholic liturgical calendar.
+The goal is to teach, inspire, encourage, and foster healing through the grace of God's word.
+They are written in a language that is appropriate for a general audience.
+You will find these reflections helpful for your spiritual growth, inspiration, and developing your thoughts.
+They may also be useful for ministers in preparing their sermons for liturgical celebrations.